dchen327/pingmote/README.md

 PIL (for running `image_resizer.py`)

 ## For Mac:
-This program uses `xclip` for copying images to clipboard.
-I think this can be installed with `homebrew`.
 There seem to be some weird Mac GUI errors with Tkinter (testing soon)

-## For Windows:
-TODO (if anyone wants to submit a PR that'd be much appreciated)

 # Additional Notes
-- Since this program relies on pasting resized images as emotes, we can't use inline emotes.
+- Since this program relies on pasting resized images as emotes, we can't use inline emotes or reacts.
-- I can't seem to get gifs working with `xclip` but it's possible that there's a way to paste gifs
 - Images have slight padding in discord, so they don't look *exactly* the same as regular emotes

 # TODOs
 - Fix mac stuff (GUIs are super weird on mac)
-- Use imgur links (GIF support and cross-platform potential!!)
-- Add resizing for gifs (maybe link to https://www.iloveimg.com/resize-image/resize-gif)
 - Record a new demo vid (with favorites bar)
-- Add OS checking to for cross platform use

 # Reasons you should still buy Discord Nitro
 - Support Discord!